hugorbarbosa/cpp-project-template/BUILDING.md

 ## CMake coding style and format

-To ensure consistency, cmake-format and cmake-lint are used to format and check the CMake code.
+This projects follows my [CMake coding style guide](https://github.com/hugorbarbosa/cmake-style-guide), and to ensure consistency, cmake-format and cmake-lint are used to format and check the CMake code.

 Using the standard CMake commands for cmake-format: